Observation of a cusp-like structure in the $\gamma p \rightarrow K^+\Sigma^0$ cross section at forward angles and low momentum transfer: Experimental setup and analysis procedure

-BGOOD is composed of a \textit{Forward Spectrometer} for charged particle identification over laboratory frame polar angles $1^\circ$ to $12^\circ$.
+BGOOD is composed of a \textit{Forward Spectrometer} for charged particle identification and momentum reconstruction over laboratory frame polar angles $1^\circ$ to $12^\circ$.
 This is complemented by the \textit{BGO Rugby Ball}, an almost $4\pi$ central calorimeter ideal for photon detection with sub-detectors for charged particle identification.
 The experimental conditions and $K^+$ identification are described in refs.~\cite{technicalpaper,klambdapaper}.